 Starting in 1999, a new group moved onto the land.
 With their experience in sustainable agriculture and natural building, they began building cabins, planting trees, growing food, expanding infrastructure, and organizing work parties.
 We are dedicated to sharing knowledge, and each year Emerald Earth hosts hands-on workshops in natural building, permaculture, and medicinal herbs.
 See “Workshops” for more information.

 We have several kinds of regular meetings to take care of communication, decision making, and group process.
 At our weekly business meeting we discuss scheduling, work priorities, and other day-to-day decisions.
-We also have a weekly sharing meeting and a monthly all day process meeting to address emotional and interpersonal issues.
+We also have a periodic sharing meetings and a monthly all day process meeting to address emotional and interpersonal issues.
 Major decisions on policies, long term planning, membership, and budget are made by the Land Council, which meets four weekends a year.
 The Land Council is made up of resident members and some former residents now living off site.

 Life at Emerald Earth requires a large amount of physical work including building, gardening, maintenance, chopping firewood, preparing food, caring for livestock, cleaning, and so on.
-We eat most lunches and dinners together, taking turns cooking and cleaning.
+We eat most dinners together, taking turns cooking and cleaning.
 Our diets center around traditionally prepared and processed organic whole foods, which are produced on site or sourced locally.
 Sometimes we have organized community work days, but much of the time members are working on various projects under their own initiative.
 Often people disperse to their private residences in the evenings.
 During the dry months (May-October) there are lots of visitors, events, and projects; winters tend to be much quieter.
 We like to celebrate Solstices, Equinoxes, and other special occasions with non-denominational rituals.

 Although it is relatively inexpensive to live at Emerald Earth, the community so far generates very little income on site.
 Most members have worked at part-time jobs in the small town of Boonville (a 20-minute drive) or beyond.
-Some examples include: cooking, building, massage, consulting, teaching in the local school system, practicing Chinese medicine, or teaching natural building workshops.
+Some examples include: cooking, building, massage, teaching Yoga,consulting, teaching in the local school system, practicing Chinese medicine, or teaching natural building workshops.
 It’s important to us to maintain a strong social and political connection with the larger Anderson Valley community.
 Our main on site income source have been hands on workshops, drying seaweed (harvested at the coast), and raising livestock.

 Links to other Intentional Community resources: